presnick/ProgramsInformationPeople/_sources/RESTAPIs/FBAPI.rst

    :feedback_d:

    Use the `Facebook Graph explorer <https://developers.facebook.com/tools/explorer>`_ and run a GET request on me?fields=locale.
 In the results, what is the value associated with the "locale" key?

-   To see more about the Facebook Graph API and other options it allows, you can look at the URL: https://developers.facebook.com/docs/graph-api/reference.
-We're going to focus on the individual and group feeds, and the posts, who each post is from, each post's comments, and each post's likes.
-You can see that this already gives you a very complicated structure of data!

 .. mchoicemf:: fb_api_3
    :answer_a: The Facebook server is temporarily not working